endrizzimarco/POCoin/README.md

 - Paxos is used as the consensus algorithm.
 - BEB is used as the broadcast algorithm.
-- Validators selection has not been implemented. (even though the data is present in the blockchain)
+- Validators selection has not been implemented. (even though the data needed is present in the blockchain)

-The cryptography used in the blockchain however accounts for Byzantine behavior:
+The cryptography used in the blockchain however accounts for some Byzantine behavior:

 - You cannot double spend or create coins from thin air.
 - You can only spend your own coins.
 - You cannot modify other people's transactions.
 - You can only propose a block if you solve the PoW puzzle.

-### Paxos

-The nodes assume that a Paxos instance is equal to the block height.
-This can cause issues when a an instance is skipped or weh

-no adversary

-multiple instances is okay

-paxos round = block height

 ### Liveness

-How does it handle liveness when multiple people find a block at the same time?

-- A transaction sent to a node will always be added to the blockchain, given that at most a minority of blockchain nodes (running Paxos) can crash
+**1. A correct transaction sent to a node will always be added to the blockchain, given that at most a minority of blockchain nodes (running Paxos) can crash**

+- Our implementation of Paxos uses an increasing ballot when a node makes multiple proposals for the same instance.
+This ensures that the blockchain keeps making progress even if a node crashes.

+- Due to the PoW, it is very unlikely that multiple nodes will run consensus for the same instance at the same time.
+However, in the case that a node gets nacked, it will have to recalculate a PoW solution from scratch.
+The PoW acts as a back-off and will make it highly unlikely that a "collision" will happen again for the same instance.

+- Termination only holds if the PoW puzzle is sufficiently difficult to solve, as otherwise the back-off would not be long enough.

-- The PoW algorithm will always find a nonce solving the block
+**2. The PoW algorithm will eventually find a nonce solving the block**

+- Our implementation of PoW only requires nodes to find a nonce producing a hash starting with 6 zeros.
+This is not a very difficult task and will always terminate in a timely manner.

 ### Safety

+The following safety properties assume a permissioned setting (no bad actors).

+**1. All nodes agree on the same blockchain**

+- Forks are impossible due to running consensus for every block.
+- In a byzantine setting, nodes would _eventually_ agree, and a way to handle forks would have to be implemented.

-- You cannot double spend coins
+**2. You cannot double spend coins**

+- This property holds due to the nodes keeping track of the valid UTXOs and only allowing transactions that spend valid UTXOs.
+This is possible thanks to the blockchain, which keeps track of all past transactions and their outputs.

+- If assume bad actors are present (and replace Paxos with PBFT), this property would only hold if more than 2/3 of the processing power is held by honest nodes (as you need computing power to join consensus).

+**3. Only valid blocks can be added to the blockchain**

+- Blocks that have been mined for an old parents are rejected by other nodes.
+- Blocks need to have a valid nonce, as well as a valid transaction to be accepted.

-- Your available balance always equals the sum of the UTXOs that can be spent with your private keys
+**4. Your available balance always equals the sum of the UTXOs that can be spent with your private keys**

+- Given the nodes have a record of how much money is in each UTXO, it is impossible to spend more than what you own.

+- _Also holds in a Byzantine setting._

-- You cannot spend other people’s coins
+**5. You cannot spend other people’s coins**

-- can we have forks ???
+- Coins can only be spent by having knowledge of the private key associated with the UTXO.
+Transactions broadcasted to the network can not be modified by other nodes thanks to digital signatures.

+- _Also holds in a Byzantine setting._

 ## Usage Instructions